Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 <!-- type: tab -->
 <p style="font-size: 24px; font-weight: bold;">Fixed </p>

-<span style="font-size: 22px; ">Get Party Account Relationship</span> *API Explorer > Accountholder > Party Account Relationship Service*

-- We resolved the issue where the correct number of records were not returned in the response message when filtered by the internet banking party identifier

-- The fields OwnerInd, PrimaryOwnerInd and TaxReportingOwnerInd were not rendering as expected in the response.
-To resolve this issue, we added correct values for owner indicator, primary owner indicator and tax reporting owner indicator<br>
-**Impacted Fields:**
-  - PartyAcctRelRec/PartyAcctRelInfo/OwnerInd
-  - PartyAcctRelRec/PartyAcctRelInfo/PrimaryOwnerInd
-  - PartyAcctRelRec/PartyAcctRelInfo/TaxReportingOwnerInd

 <span style="font-size: 22px; ">Get Party</span> *API Explorer > Accountholder > Party Service*